populationgenetics/exercises/Effective_population_size/Solutions.md

 2. What could explain the differences between the census sizes and the N<sub>e</sub>?
 <details>
     <summary>Answer: </summary>
-There could be 2 reaons for this, 1. the census size increase happened only a short while ago, so it is not reflected in the effective populations sizes, and 2. even though the census sizes are large, there might only be much fewer individuals reproducing each year.
+There could be 2 reasons for this, 1. the census size increase happened only a short while ago, so it is not reflected in the effective populations sizes, and 2. even though the census sizes are large, there might only be much fewer individuals reproducing each year.
 </details>

 <!--